-- Natural Claims: - -"Natural," "All Natural." - -"Made With Natural" Ingredient. - -"Made From Natural" Source (plant or animal). - -FDA will "not restrict the use of the term 'natural' except for added color, synthetic substances, and flavors" 58 Fed.
+- Ask the consumer (plaintiff attorney) ©... - Term not defined. - Natural Claims ("Natural," "All Natural," "Made With Natural" Ingredients, "Made From Natural" Source (plant or animal), "no artificial . . ."). - FDA Policy: will "not restrict the use of the term 'natural' except for added color, synthetic substances, and flavors . . ."
+58 Fed.
 Reg.
 2302, 2407 (Jan.
-6, 1993)(citing "natural flavor" definition as guideline for permissible sources and processing methods). - -USDA/FSIS limits "natural" claims to foods containing no artificial flavor, color, chemical preservative, or other artificial or synthetic ingredients and are not more than "minimally processed."
+6, 1993)(citing "natural flavor" definition as guideline for permissible sources and processing methods). - USDA/FSIS limits "natural" claims to foods containing no artificial flavor, color, chemical preservative, or other artificial or synthetic ingredients and are not more than "minimally processed." - Much litigation.

--Much litigation.